Digital Accessibility Committee

-The Digital Accessibility Committee (DAC) aims to champion accessibility practices in Berkeley Lab's digital spaces— particularly webpages, events, and publications.
+The Digital Accessibility Initiative (DAI) aims to champion accessibility practices in Berkeley Lab's digital spaces and products— particularly webpages, events, and publications.

-If you have questions or are interested in getting involved, contact us at allaccess@lbl.gov or reach out to Co-Chair Jeremy Snyder at jsnyder@lbl.gov
+If you have questions or are interested in getting involved, contact us at allaccess@lbl.gov or email co-chairs Margie Wylie and Allison Lewis.

 Resources and Advice for Digital Accessibility